Last Updated on December 1, 2022 by Zwivel Team

-As the c-shelf is comprised of puffy, unevenly-healed scar tissue, some women are left with a caterpillar-like red, ridged scar, others with a low-hanging belly shelf, while a lucky few come away scar- and shelf-free.
+As the c-shelf is comprised of puffy, unevenly-healed scar tissue, some women are left with a caterpillar-like red ridged scars, and others with a low-hanging belly shelf.
+A lucky few do come away scar- and shelf-free.

-Because a c-shelf can differ from one woman to another, there is no one all-encompassing treatment.
+A c-shelf can differ from one woman to another, meaning that there is no one all-encompassing treatment.
 Women with raised scars are more likely to consider pursuing scar revision or various removal options.

 However, there’s no guarantee this will happen in your case, nor is there a tried and true method to make it happen without medical intervention.
-It’s possible your c-shelf could be around for years to come.
+It’s possible that your c-shelf could be around for years to come.

-Diet and exercise, while effective in reducing postpartum fat, does not act on scar tissue.
-To be fair, some women have reported that a flatter belly in general has helped reduce the appearance of their c-shelf.
+Diet and exercise, while effective in reducing postpartum fat, do not act on scar tissue.
+To be fair, some women have reported that a flatter belly in general has helped to reduce the appearance of their c-shelf.

 There are surgical options available.
 Which one is best for you will depend on a variety of factors, including your weight, the placement of your scar and the nature of your c-shelf.

 - Abdominoplasty (tummy tuck): This procedure is popular for post c-section belly woes and a common addition to the mommy makeover suite of services.
 Not only flattening your belly in general, it will smooth out the area affected by the c-shelf and may even remove the c-section scar entirely, depending on its placement.

-- Mini Tummy Tuck: This procedure accomplishes much the same thing as the full tummy tuck but is concentrated on the lower abdomen.
+- Mini tummy tuck: This procedure accomplishes much the same thing as the full tummy tuck but is concentrated on the lower abdomen.
 This is a good option for women who did not have excess weight to begin with and who have already lost a considerable amount of the baby weight.

-- Scar Revision or Removal: Women whose c-shelf is concentrated on the incision point might be best served by a simple scar revision or removal.
+- Scar revision or removal: Women whose c-shelf is concentrated on the incision point might be best served by a simple scar revision or removal.
 A surgeon might excise the scar entirely, allowing it to re-heal, or possibly blend the scar with the surrounding tissue.

 Abdominoplasties come with their own scars, which raises an important question: Is a tummy tuck scar better than that of a c-section?

 An abdominoplasty can make your belly thinner and tighter by removing excess skin and fat.
 It can also firm up your muscles and the fascia connected to your abdomen.

 To begin, the skin is detached from the abdominal wall, giving the surgeon access to the fascia below.
 If the space between the left and right belly muscles has widened — a condition known as diastasis recti — the surgeon will use sutures to tighten the gap.
-The skin is then pulled taught and excess is removed.
+The skin is then pulled taught and any excess is removed.

-The surgery can last anywhere from one to four hours, depending on the type of abdominoplasty and whether or not liposuction is performed as well.
+The surgery can last anywhere from one to four hours, depending on the type of abdominoplasty and whether or not liposuction is also performed as well.